zakaf/creativity/README.md

 * The number of co-citation that each author is involved with is returned in the second file
 * The output is in csv file, so the output is platform independent and easily readable.
 * Query results are saved into a local database allowing for future use of the data
+* Local database allows retrieval operations including, but not limited to who the author has cocited with

 Progress
 ----------